awsdocs/elb-application-load-balancers-user-guide/doc_source/introduction.md

 You can configure health checks, which are used to monitor the health of the registered targets so that the load balancer can send requests only to the healthy targets\.

-For more information, see [How Elastic Load Balancing Works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html) in the *Elastic Load Balancing User Guide*\.
+For more information, see [How Elastic Load Balancing works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html) in the *Elastic Load Balancing User Guide*\.

-## Benefits of Migrating from a Classic Load Balancer<a name="application-load-balancer-benefits"></a>
+## Benefits of migrating from a Classic Load Balancer<a name="application-load-balancer-benefits"></a>

 Using an Application Load Balancer instead of a Classic Load Balancer has the following benefits:
 + Support for path\-based routing\.
 You can configure rules for your listener that forward requests based on the URL in the request\.
 This enables you to structure your application as smaller services, and route requests to the correct service based on the content of the URL\.